Dynamic Assortment Selection under the Nested Logit Models: Introduction

-\end{enumerate} To the best of our knowledge, our policies are the first policies for dynamic assortment planning under the nested logit model, which presents unique challenges compared to the standard MNL model as the nest-level revenues of assortment selections are not known and have to be estimated on the fly.
-It is also worthwhile noting that due to the complicated structure of the nested logit model, it is very challenging to derive a tight lower bound on the regret in terms of $N$.
-Since the main focus of the paper is to derive the first efficient policy for dynamic assortment planning under nested logit models, we leave to this challenging technical problem as a future work.
+To the best of our knowledge, our policies are the first policies for dynamic assortment planning under the nested logit model, which presents unique challenges compared to the standard MNL model as the nest-level revenues of assortment selections are not known and have to be estimated on the fly.
+It is also worthwhile noting that due to the complicated structure of the nested logit model, it is technically challenging to derive a tight lower bound on the regret in terms of $N$, {and we suspect that the current lower bound $\Omega(\sqrt{MT})$ is not tight and misses a $\sqrt{N}$ factor (see more detailed discussions in Remark \ref{rem:lowerbound} in Sec.~ \ref{sec:lower})}.
+Since the main focus of the paper is to derive the first efficient policy for dynamic assortment planning under nested logit models, we leave this challenging technical problem for future works.